Iksas/inky-frame/README.md

     python show_image.py -p ~/Pictures/image.py

-Pass the path of a folder to the script to display a random image out of the folder:
+If a folder is passed to the script, a random image from the folder is displayed:

     python show_image.py -p ~/Pictures/

-Cron could be used to display a different image every hour/day/week.
+Cron can be used to display a different image every hour/day/week.